aerogear/offix/docs/ref-react-offix-hooks.md

 In a normal React application that uses Apollo Client, the client would be created at startup and the root component is wrapped with `ApolloProvider`.

-This is still the case but a little extra work is needed because the `OfflineClient` needs to be initialized and this is an asynchronous function call.
+Because `OfflineClient.init()` needs to be called and this is an asynchronous function call, an extra step is needed.
 The root `ApolloProvider` also needs to be wrapped with `OffixProvider` for the `useOfflineMutation` hook to work.

 Below is a boilerplate example that can be used.